Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

   Data Source Cache also supports caching specific tables according to actual situations, these tables are usually hot tables.
 - [Column Vector Cache](./Advanced-Configuration.md#Column-Vector-Cache)

-  This document above use **binary** cache as example, if your cluster memory resources is abundant enough, you can choose ColumnVector data cache instead of binary cache to spare computation time.
+  This document above use **binary** cache as example for Parquet file format, if your cluster memory resources is abundant enough, you can choose ColumnVector data cache instead of binary cache for Parquet to spare computation time.

 For more information and configuration details, please refer to [Advanced Configuration](Advanced-Configuration.md).